 BACKGROUND

-Being able to drive is important, and in some cases necessary, to access education, employment, and other activities.
+Being able to drive is important, and in some cases necessary, to access education, employment, recreation, and other activities.
 Driver education and training helps prepare novice drivers for challenges and risks associated with driving.
-Barriers to equitable access to driver education and training present a significant challenge: lack of equitable driver training contributes to varying levels of driving skill and knowledge among novice drivers, potentially leading to increased risks on the road.
+Barriers to accessing driver education and training present a significant challenge.
+The inability to access driver training contributes to varying levels of driving skill and knowledge among novice drivers, potentially leading to increased risks on the road.

 OBJECTIVE

-The objective of this research is to develop a guide that identifies innovative strategies and promising approaches for SHSOs, state driver licensing agencies, and departments of education to make driver education and training equitable and accessible to novice drivers.
+The objective of this research is to develop a guide that identifies current efforts, innovative strategies, and promising approaches for SHSOs, state driver licensing agencies, and departments of education to make driver education and training more accessible to novice drivers.

 TASKS